Engine Coolant Temperature Sensors

 The engine's coolant is an indicator of engine temperature.
 The ECT sensor's tip protrudes into the coolant stream.
 Its job is to sense the temperature of the engine's coolant.

-When the engine has been sitting for a while, the coolant is cold.
-The voltage signal from the ECT will be low because the sensor is blocking the flow of voltage.
+The coolant is cold when the engine sits for a while.
+The voltage signal from the ECT will be low because the sensor's resistance is blocking the voltage flow.
 As the engine's temperature increases, the sensor allows more voltage to pass through, and the ECM receives a higher voltage signal from the ECT, indicating warm-up.

 The ECM activates components like the engine's cooling fans to maintain proper engine operating temperature.
 It uses different strategies programmed into its lookup tables for hot and cold operating conditions.
 This signal will affect EGR flow, fuel mixtures, and delay torque converter clutch or A/C compressor engagement.